Art-Pacific home | Site map | Guide to artifacts > New Guinea artifacts >

 Changes in village arts (from our first Art-Pacific Artifact of the Month, December 1996)

 I chose story boards, a new craft developed in response to a new need, to start this series.
-Artifacts which do not conform to the outside world's idea of what villagers should be carving, i.e. traditional items solely for use by themselves, is often devalued as having been corrupted by outside influence.
+Artifacts which do not conform to the outside world's idea of what villagers should be carving, i.e. traditional items solely for use by themselves, are often devalued as having been corrupted by outside influence.

 The people of New Guinea are not museum exhibits to be collected and preserved at the moment of contact like their exotic Birds of Paradise.
 They are intelligent, inventive people dealing with a quickly changing world.
 It is no surprise that their art also changes to meet these new circumstances, just as it changed and evolved in the past.
 No culture, no art form is completely static, only the rate of the change differs.

 Art was used in pre-contact days to evoke help from ancestors and clan spirits for success in raids, hunting, gardening, and other activities.
 Now art is sometimes also produced to sell.
-Money purchases things which make life easier on the rivers, outboard motors, plastic buckets and so on.
+Money purchases things which make life easier on the rivers: outboard motors, plastic buckets and so on.
 Perhaps to people who live in this difficult environment the result is much the same, art is a means to improve their lives.
 Carolyn Leigh

 Next: Bark Paintings